THE GIST OF THIS ARTICLE

 The poem is roughly translated in modern Japanese as 庭中の阿須波の神に小柴さし我れは斎はむ帰り来までに.
 It means that I hold a small ritual and pray that I shall come back here again in Niwa.

 The Wakas in Manyoshuwere composed by people in various classes.
-It tells us that Niwa was a popular place for rituals at that time.
+It tells us that Niwa was a popular place for rituals those days.

 The most appropriate example for the usage of Niwa is Gion Matsuri festival.
 It was started as a Buddhist ritual called Gion Goryoe held in a private garden of the emperor called Shinsen-en.
 It may sound strange to you but it is very appropriate in terms of the role of Niwa.